-As is true for any hidden illegal activity, determining the number of girls being prostituted in Minnesota is nearly impossible.
+As is true for any hidden illegal activity, determining the number of girls being sex trafficked in Minnesota is incredibly difficult.
 But a growing body of research is emerging that provides an early but critical sketch of what’s happening in our state.

 “The prostitution project: Community-based research on sex trading in north Minneapolis.”
 Lauren Martin, PhD.
 CURA Reporter, Fall-Winter 2010.

 Adolescent Girls in the Minnesota Sex Trade – From February to November 2010, The Schapiro Group conducted studies to quantify the scope of the commercial sexual exploitation (prostitution/sex trafficking) of adolescent females in Minnesota.
 There were a total of four counts – Feb., May, Aug., and Nov.
 2010.

 - The study was designed to count adolescent girls using scientific probability methods when they were encountered through two sources: Internet and escort services.

 - This research methodology counted, over a one-month period during four different months in 2010 (Feb., May, Aug., and Nov.
 2010), the number of adolescent females who were sexually exploited and actively marketed within the local sex trade.

 - The results from the final Shapiro count in November 2010 study showed that on any given weekend night in Minnesota, an estimated 45 girls under age 18 were sexually trafficked (prostituted) via Internet classified websites and escort services.

 “National Colloquium 2012 Final Report: An Inventory and Evaluation of the Current Shelter and Services Response to Domestic Minor Sex Trafficking” Shared Hope International, May 2013.
 Executive Summary.

 “Enslaved in America: Sex Trafficking in the United States,” Tina Frundt, Women’s Funding Network.